hestiacp/hestiacp-docs/web/docs/admin/ssl_certificates.md

 When requesting an SSL certificate the following error is often seen:

 Error: Let’s Encrypt validation status 400.
-Details: Unable to update challenge :: authorization must be pending means
+Details: Unable to update challenge :: authorisation must be pending means

 It could mean multiple things: